Biden praises Greece for leadership after Russia invasion

 “Neither country has an open, clear stance against terrorist organizations,” Erdogan said at a joint news conference with the visiting Algerian president.
 “We cannot say ‘yes’ to those who impose sanctions on Turkey, on joining NATO, which is a security organization.”

-“This is not really the right time to use a NATO membership (application) by these two countries to bargain” for other issues, he said.
+“This is not really the right time to use a NATO membership (application) by these two countries to bargain for other maybe issues that someone may have on their mind,” he said.